 What is MSG?

-While the name alone sounds like it’s not found in nature, MSG is simply sodium (salt) + glutamate (an amino acid).
+While the name alone sounds like it’s not found in nature, MSG is simply sodium (salt) + glutamate (also called glutamic acid, an amino acid).
 Glutamate is the most abundant amino acid found in nature.
 It’s formed within our bodies and is found in many protein foods.

 - Baked goods